dealingwith/mastrodon/README.md

 # Mastrodon

 A static website generator for displaying Mastodon archive data using Astro.
-Transform your exported Mastodon posts into a beautiful, searchable static website.

 ## Getting Started